abhay-ak-kulkarni/Sales_Analysis/README.md

 This project includes:
 1) Combining Datasets(12 months CSV combined)
+2) Checking for Data Quality
-2) Data Cleaning
+3) Data Cleaning
-3) Feature Engineering
+4) Feature Engineering
-4) Plotting
+5) Plotting
-5) Observation in each step
+6) Observation in each step
-6) Products that were bought together(frequency)
+7) Products that were bought together(frequency)
-7) Recommendations
+8) Recommendations